leungjch/paper-trader-fullstack/dev-log.md

 I got a simple API to work with fetching the users, and figured out the interaction between the Node backend and the React client.
 Now, I need to write out all the other trade history / portfolio APIs.
 Once we have the database all set up, I will need to start on fetching data from the stocks API (currently, I chose RapidAPI).

-I've implemented the basic structure of the multi-page React frontend, using React router.
-The tricky part will be handling user authentication (prevent users from entering other pages of the site if they aren't logged in).